tidymodels/probably/tests/testthat/_snaps/conformal-intervals.md

 ---

     2 repeats were used.
-This method was developed for basic V-fold cross-validation.
-Interval coverage is unknown for multiple repeats.
+    i This method was developed for basic V-fold cross-validation. i Interval coverage is unknown for multiple repeats.

 ---

-    The data were resampled using Bootstrap sampling.
-This method was developed for V-fold cross-validation.
-Interval coverage is unknown for your resampling method.
+    The data were resampled using Bootstrap sampling. i This method was developed for V-fold cross-validation. i Interval coverage is unknown for your resampling method.

 ---